MikeBusuttil/kaggle/README.md

 #### attempt #6

+- don't get so cute with BsmtFinType1, BsmtFinType2 & just make them ordinal?
+- don't get so cute with Masonry? ... idk, see how that compares
+  - ie. set Masonry = dict('None'=0, 'BrkCmn'=0, 'BrkFace'=1, 'Stone'=2)
+- Compare LandContour 1-hot vs ordinal
 - make separate model for houses without LotFrontage, without garage, without basement
 - handle that 1 house that has Sewage for Utilities
 - handle that 1 house that doesn't have electrical
+- when applying the median/mode for a given column, consider using median from just the training set vs median from train+test sets
 - handle sale type & condition
 - drop rows BEFORE splitting the data
 - pull in how hot the market was at the time of sale (ie. inventory at the time, # bidders, etc.)